Great music, great conversation and the best of Cumbrian life this weekend.

 Richard Coles on the various ways that the voice of God is depicted, and what this reveals

-A review of the week's news in Jerriais, Portuguese and Polish.
+A review of the week's news in Jerriais, Portuguese, Polish and French.

 BBC Radio Jersey